April 27, 2015

 It’s almost always better to keep as much natural tooth material as possible.
 Veneers usually require grinding or etching a very thin layer of enamel to provide a bonding surface.
 Other options like crowns need much more natural tooth surface to be removed.
 Keeping the natural bite surface and gum material intact will give you a healthier smile as well as a more attractive one.

-Dr. Petry and Dr. Walton have years of experience with dental veneers and other cosmetic options.
-They can help you determine if you’re a candidate for dental veneers at their Akron office.
+Dr. Walton has years of experience with dental veneers and other cosmetic options.
+He can help you determine if you’re a candidate for dental veneers at their Akron office.
 Contact us today for an appointment.

 Sometimes patients may not be good candidates for dental veneers.
 Only your dentist can determine that.
 If you have untreated gum disease or cannot commit to strong oral hygiene habits, you may not be a candidate for veneers.
 Your natural teeth must also have enough enamel to which to bond the veneer.
 Patients with teeth-grinding habits may also need an alternative.
 Dr. Walton can help make sure that your other oral health conditions are treated before moving on to cosmetic treatments.